q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 * Take a top, right, bottom, left from `mroi` key's value on `roi_boxes`.
 * Then `foce_modes` is checked if is `None` or not.
     * Divide the ROI Box into parts equal to `force_modes`.
 By default use `move, draw, erase`.
-    * Create a dictionary with column as key and value as mode name.
+    * Create a dictionary with the column as key and value as mode name.
     * Set `force_modes` attribute.
-* Else length of contours on `mroi` is greater than 0, then take pointer.
+* Else length of contours on `mroi` is greater than 0, then take the pointer.
-    * Loop through each columns, mode on `force_modes`:
+    * Loop through each column, mode on `force_modes`:
-        * If the y coordinate of pointer is within the range of column for this mode then set do check previous and current mode.
+        * If the y coordinate of the pointer is within the range of the column for this mode then set do check the previous and current mode.

 ### Method: Perform Mode
 I have used 9 modes total.
-Until now, draw, erase, move, color have been used but now for remaining modes, we have to perform some action.
-Lets define a method for that too.
+Until now, draw, erase, move, and color has been used but now for the remaining modes, we have to perform some action.
+Let's define a method for that too.
 ```python
     def perform_mode(self):
         if self.running_mode=="clear":